StefanJohnsen/pyOBJExplorer/README.md

 - Normal Vectors Interpretation: Efficiently handles normal vectors, essential for realistic lighting and shading effects in 3D visualization.
 - Texture Coordination: Capable of parsing texture coordinates, facilitating detailed and accurate texturing of 3D model surfaces.
 - Robust Index Handling: Versatile in managing various types of indices (also negative), including faces, lines, and points, ensuring a thorough representation of the 3D object structure.

-Designed to be thorough and precise, this parser allows for a detailed and faithful reconstruction of 3D models, encompassing all critical aspects of the OBJ format.

 # MTL Data Parsing Capabilities